UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

 Under the full genotype model:

-- 0 genotypes were detected as being significantly associated with the two populations when controlling the FWER at $\alpha$ = 0.05
+- 0 genotypes were detected as being significantly associated with the two populations when controlling the FWER at &#945; = 0.05
-- 0 genotypes were detected as being significantly associated with the two populations when controlling the FDR at $\alpha$ = 0.05
+- 0 genotypes were detected as being significantly associated with the two populations when controlling the FDR at &#945; = 0.05
 - If controlling the FDR at 10% however, a total of 30 genotypes were considered as potentially associated with the population structure
 - For the most highly ranked SNP (147965_18), the minor allele has been completely lost in the 2012 population